Naneum Ridge State Forest

 Chelan Butte Sky Park

 This is a popular site for hang gliding and paragliding and offers unparalleled views of the surrounding area.
-Membership with United State Hang Gliding and Paragliding Association required.
+Membership with the United States Hang Gliding and Paragliding Association required.
 Open until winter season snows blocks entrance road.

 Directions: From Highway 97A on the southern lakeshore of Lake Chelan turn south onto Chelan Butte Road and drive 4.2 miles south to the top of Chelan Butte.